The Trews: History

-On March 16, 2018 the band released "the New US" to radio as the first single from their forthcoming album.
+On March 16, 2018, the band released "the New US" to radio as the first single from their forthcoming album.
 The song stirred up some controversy with its political lyrics that took aim at the madness of Trump's America.
 A second radio single, "Vintage Love", was released on June 22 and became the band's 18th single to chart top ten at active rock radio in Canada.
 A bonus track from the album entitled "Bar Star" was also released on July 29.
-The album, entitled 'Civilianaires', was released on September 14, 2018 to great critical and commercial success.
+The album, entitled 'Civilianaires', was released on September 14, 2018, to great critical and commercial success.
 It debuted number 1 on the Alternative Album charts in Canada, number 3 on the Digital Current chart and number 6 over all on the Current Album Chart.
 The band announced that they would be supporting the album with tours in the states in the fall of 2018 and Canada in early 2019.
 'Civilianaires' was nominated Rock Album of the Year at the 2019 Juno awards.
 This was the band's sixth Juno nomination to date.

 In September 2019, with no announcements or fanfare, the Trews released “Touch”, a song they had recorded earlier that spring with 'Civilianaires' producer Derek Hoffman.
-The video was shot in one day and was directed by John-Angus MacDonald; it's a single-shot from beginning to end, only their second video to be shot in this format.
+The video was shot in one day and was directed by John-Angus MacDonald; it is a single-shot from beginning to end, only their second video to be shot in this format.
 The second song from that session, “God Speed Rebel”, was released in April 2020 during the global COVID-19 pandemic.
 The band recorded the video using Zoom video chatting technology, one of the first groups to do so, and all proceeds from the song, including views on YouTube and streams on Spotify and Apple Music, go to the Unison Benevolent fund, a Canadian arts charity that supports musicians and those in the music industry in times of emergency.
 The band also canvassed for videos from their fans of them lip-syncing along with the song, and created another version of the video that was released with the title “Stay Home Rebel”.

-In April 2021, the Trews released the single "I Wanna Play," a song inspired partly by the COVID-19 pandemic.
-The music video featured an appearance by photographer and musician Bob Lanois and was filmed shortly before his sudden death.